Silvio622/Machine-Learning-Scikit-Learn/README.md

 Machine learning is the study of computer algorithms that can improve automatically through experience and by the use of data.
 It is seen as a part of artificial intelligence AI.<br>

 ## What is Statistics?
-Statistics is the study and manipulation of data, including ways to gather, review, analyze, and draw conclusions from data.
+Statistics is the study and manipulation of data, including ways to gather, review, analyse, and draw conclusions from data.
 ***
 <br>